 Can 3D product designs be trademarked?

 Trademarks are commonly known as names and logos.
-It may surprise you to learn that three-dimensional product shapes (aka product configurations), designs and features may also be registered as trademarks if they help to indicate source and do not serve any functional purposes.
+It may surprise you to learn that 3-dimensional product shapes (aka product configurations) may also be registered as trademarks.
+It’s an uphill battle, but it is possible if register a product design trademark if it serves a source indicating purpose and not any functional purposes.

 What is the test for registering a product configuration trademark?